-Company names are legally required when forming a company that is: a private limited company (Ltd), a limited liability partnership (LLP), a limited partnership (LP) or an ‘ordinary’ business partnership.
+Company names are legally required when forming a company.
+That can be: a private limited company (Ltd), a limited liability partnership (LLP), a limited partnership (LP) or an ‘ordinary’ business partnership.

 This task may sound easy, however summarising your product or service within just a few words can quickly become a frustratingly challenging task.
 Here are our top tips for ensuring a smooth process: